hashicorp/consul/demo/vagrant-cluster/README.md

 This demo provides a very simple Vagrantfile that creates two nodes, one at "172.20.20.10" and another at "172.20.20.11".
-Both are running a standard Ubuntu 12.04 distribution, and Consul is pre-installed.
+Both are running a standard Debian 7 distribution, and Consul is pre-installed.

 To get started, you can start the cluster by just doing: